Editor’s Note: This blog post has been updated on Jan. 3, 2019.

-As a current Uber driver, there are a number of tax deductions that every Uber driver is qualified for.
-They can claim deductions based on business related expenses and use of mileage rates.
+There are several tax deductions that every Uber driver is qualified for.
+They can claim deductions based on business-related expenses and use of mileage rates.
 One can use mileage deduction when doing taxes or even opt to itemize expenses including fuel, insurance, maintenance, and the like, but one cannot qualify for both.

 Uber fees are pretty much straightforward especially with respect to parking fees when on a business ride.
 One can also include garage fees and meter fees under this criteria.